Meckel diverticulum is a pouch of extra tissue in the wall of the small intestine. It's the most common birth defect of the gastrointestinal tract.

 It may be found with imaging tests, such as:

 may be used in some cases when diagnosis is more difficult.
-If Meckels diverticulum is found during this test, it may be removed.
+If Meckel diverticulum is found during this test, it may be removed.

-There are no current guidelines to prevent Meckels diverticulum since the cause is unknown.
+There are no current guidelines to prevent Meckel diverticulum since the cause is unknown.

 Family Doctor—American Academy of Family Physicians